Jorge Polanco Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.03 team ERA that ranks 12th among all MLB pitching staffs.
+- The Rangers' 4.06 team ERA ranks 13th among all league pitching staffs.

-- Rangers pitchers combine to allow the seventh-fewest home runs in baseball (138 total, 1.1 per game).
+- Rangers pitchers combine to rank 11th in baseball in home runs given up (143 total, 1.1 per game).

-- Heaney will look to secure his 10th win when he gets the start for the Rangers, his 25th of the season.
-He is 9-6 with a 4.27 ERA and 122 strikeouts in 118 2/3 innings pitched.
+- The Rangers are sending Dunning (9-5) to the mound for his 20th start of the season as he tries for his 10th victory.
+He is 9-5 with a 3.26 ERA and 101 strikeouts through 132 2/3 innings pitched.

-- His last appearance was on Saturday against the Milwaukee Brewers, when the left-hander went 3 2/3 innings, surrendering three earned runs while giving up seven hits.
+- In his most recent appearance on Saturday, the right-hander threw five innings against the Milwaukee Brewers, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.